DanRuta/jsNet/README.md

 jsNet is a javascript based deep learning framework for basic and convolutional neural networks.
 It is functional in both nodejs and in the browser.

-## Current WebAssembly version: 1.5.
+## Current WebAssembly version: 2.0 beta.
-General release 3.0 will follow when it reaches 2.0, matching the JavaScript only feature set.
+The current version has reached feature parity with the JavaScript only version 2.0.
+There are some known issues with convolutional layers, hence the beta tag.
+Once these get ironed out, general release 3.0 will be released.

 *Disclaimer: I am the sole developer on this, and I'm learning things as I go along.
 There may be things I've misunderstood, not done quite right, or done outright wrong.
 If you notice something wrong, please let me know, and I'll fix it (or submit a PR).*